mariakalafati/Mission-Control-CRUD-System/README.md

 - Manage space station resources (CRUD operations).
 - Integrate a **CI/CD pipeline** with **GitHub Actions**.
 - Use **Docker** to containerize the backend application and integrate a simple UI for user interaction.
-- **Docker Compose** is used to automate the local environment setup for frontend, backend, and database.

 ## Purpose
 This repository serves as an example project for the "Mission: Mars Deployment" CI/CD challenge, where DevOps principles are applied to ensure that the **MarsOps CRUD Application** is always deployed in a reliable and automated way.
 It demonstrates: